lrogers1843/adventure-map-application/README.md

 User has many Activities, tweaking model and activity schema, plus activity controller to assign last user for testing purpose
 ### Devise and OmniAuth
 Used devise gempage for setup, added auth to User
-In activities controller, adding auth requirement and current user as new activity owner adding gem "omniauth-strava", skipped config/initializers/omniauth.rb and contents db add the columns "provider" (string) and "uid" (string) to your User model. config/initializers/devise.rb add config.omniauth
+In activities controller, adding auth requirement and current user as new activity owner. adding gem "omniauth-strava", skipped config/initializers/omniauth.rb and contents db add the columns "provider" (string) and "uid" (string) to your User model. config/initializers/devise.rb add config.omniauth